JasperJuergensen/elastalert/docs/source/ruletypes.rst

     (1/3, 1/3, 0, 1)        median-based estimate
     (3/8, 1/4, 0, 1)        normal distribution estimate
     Whenever ``d = 0`` the result is always equal to an element in the list.
-    For the median (1/2, 0, 0, 1) is used.
-    The default for the quartiles in the interquartile_range are the default parameters.
+    The default params for the quartiles in the interquartile_range are the default parameters of the percentile function.

 ``threshold_ref``: The minimum reference metric value for an alert to trigger.
 For example, if ``spike_height: 3`` and ``threshold_ref: 10``, then the reference metric value must be at least 10 and the current value at